cauliyang/cauliyang.github.io/content/posts/008-Nei-Saitou-Neighbor-Joining/index.md

 9. Define height \\(h_k = d\_{i,j} /2\\) where \\(h_k\\) is the height of node that is the ancestor to all in \\(C_k\\).
     When drawing the tree $h_k$ is the height above the baseline (where all the leaves are).
 10. \\(L \leftarrow L \cup C_k\\) While there is more than two clusters left go to step 3
-11. Finally, join the remaining two clusters with:
+11. Join the remaining two clusters with:
     $$edge\_{j,k} = d\_{i,j} $$

 **Implementation Notes Consider this part of the computation:**